mmistakes/minimal-mistakes/_pages/about.md

 date:   2021-05-29 16:00:00 +0100
 categories: jekyll update
 ---

-I am a software developer
+I am a software development engineer with a passion for automatization.

-focusing on DevOps

-My application domains range from robotics to cryptocurrencies
+My application domains range from robotics, artificial intelligence to cryptocurrencies.